 Peter Hayes’ will was dated 7 May 1678 and proved on 10 March 1678/9.14 The will states that “all my debts be justly paid, and the remainder of my estate to be equally divided, and my mother to have one half, and my sister Anne Cornes [Carnes?] the other half.
 And after it please God upon my mother and sister’s death that my cousin Thomas Bevan be immediately seized with the said land…” The will was signed with his distinctive “PH” signature mark and witnessed by Anthony Fulgham and Hugh Humphrey.
 This seems clearly to be the will of a man with no wife or children, and later events confirm that.

 Regarding Thomas Bevin, the term “cousin” typically denoted a “nephew” at this time in history, meaning that he was apparently the son of a sister of Peter Hayes.
-(The word “nephew”, originally applied to grandsons but by the early 17th century was commonly used to denote a nephew or niece, words that had not yet entered the English language in any meaningful way.)
+(The word “nephew”, originally applied to grandsons but by the early 17th century was commonly used to denote a nephew or niece — words that had not yet entered the English language in any meaningful way.)
 Indeed, Thomas Bevan’s deed ten years later speaks of “the land which did formerly belong to my uncle Peter Hayes and by him given to me by his last will.”15

 Faulty Legend of “the Envoy”

-A few years later, the details unfortunately lost among the missing court records, Thomas Bevan must have disputed the escheatment and Thomas Ward’s title to the patent.
+A few years later, the details unfortunately lost among the missing court records, Thomas Bevan must have reached maturity and disputed the escheatment and Thomas Ward’s title to the patent.
 He would have taken his case to the local court, which apparently resolved the ownership question by having the county surveyor divide the property into two parcels, one of about 148 acres for Thomas Bevan and one of 202 acres to be jointly owned by Thomas Bevan and Thomas Ward.
 On 18 September 1689 Thomas Bevan and Thomas Ward exchanged deeds of gift regarding “the lowermost part of the tract of land joining on VIrgors Creek according to a dividing line formerly laid out and made by Maj.
 Arthur Allen, surveyor.”19 Thomas Bevan gave up his half-interest in the 202-acre parcel to Thomas Ward who then deeded half the parcel outright to Thomas Bevan.
 Each man summarized what must have been their arguments to the court: Bevin’s deed referred to “land which did formerly belong to my uncle Peter Hayes and by him given to me by his last will” and Ward’s deed referred to land “granted unto me by virtue of an escheat patent.”
-The result was that Thomas Bevan then owned roughly 250 acres of the original patent and Thomas Ward owned the remaining 100 acres.
+The result was that Thomas Bevan then owned roughly 250 acres of the original patent and Thomas Ward’s title was reduced to the remaining 100 acres.

 Ann Hayes (? – c1678)